aishsr/todonotes/README.md

     when finished testing/running this project.
 - `make build` - (Re)builds all services, for if you change a services Dockerfile or the contents of its build directory.
-- `make init` - Similar to `make up` but will (re)build all services before starting the containers.
 - `make remake` - Powers off everything and destroys the volumes, rebuilds and restarts all services.
     **Note: This will reset your database completely.**